-Alleged Fla.
-Oath Keepers member Graydon Young to plead guilty in Jan.
-6 Capitol riots
+Second alleged Oath Keepers member pleads guilty in Jan.
+6 Capitol riot, will cooperate as prosecutors seek momentum

 In interviews with The Washington Post, Rhodes has disputed previous government allegations regarding his posts to an encrypted Signal group that included regional Oath Keepers leaders from several states at the scene, calling them an effort to call members together outside the Capitol to “keep them out of trouble.”

-One of the latest indictments added new details that reverse that chronology, alleging that Rhodes began discussing plans to keep Trump in the White House by force as early as last Nov.
-9, and exchanged dozens of encrypted messages, phone calls and other communications with the Watkins-Caldwell-Meggs group before and during the riots.
+One of the latest indictments added new details that reverse that chronology, alleging that Rhodes began discussing plans to keep Trump in the White House by force as early as Nov.
+9 and exchanged dozens of encrypted messages, phone calls and other communications with the Watkins-Caldwell-Meggs group before and during the riot.

-On an online GoToMeeting conference that day — six days after the election — Rhodes allegedly told those in attendance, including Hackett, Meggs and Watkins: “We’re going to defend the president, the duly elected president, and we call on him to do what needs to be done to save our country.
+On an online GoToMeeting conference that day — six days after the election — Rhodes allegedly told those in attendance, including Meggs and Watkins: “We’re going to defend the president, the duly elected president, and we call on him to do what needs to be done to save our country.
 Because if you don’t, guys, you’re going to be in a bloody, bloody civil war and a bloody — you can call it an insurrection or you can call it a war or fight.”

 Rachel Weiner contributed to this report.